PHOTO REJUVENATION SYSTEM

 In the skincare industry, related to LED technology, you may have heard it all which shouldn't be confused with actually knowing it all.
 Because, as in many arenas, what we 'hear' and what we have read can't always be relied upon as truth in the absolute sense.
 Make coffee and strap yourselves in, people.
 We've got something of a ride ahead

 But seemingly most distributors of LED Photo-Rejuvenation devices want you to think so (or worse - think so, themselves) as if it should matter in any event.
 Still, they woo you into believing youre buying the latest in Space Age Technology that youre getting the skincare tech enjoyed by The Jetsons, in short.
 And who, after all, knows more about science than frigging NASA?
 That, alone, should sell you.
-Indeed, some LED skincare distributors even put images of the Space Shuttle hurling through space in their promotions to seemingly prove it (or at least underscore it).
+Indeed, some LED skincare distributors even put images of the Space Shuttle hurling through space in their promotions to seemingly prove it (the Space Shuttle program being the first to use LEDs, as told).
 Moreover, as so many makers and distributors of 'LED Skincare Machines' essentially copy one another's 'promotional templates', this piece of folklore has been repeated so often its been regarded as fact in absolute terms.
 But it isnt.
 Not quite.
 Not ... really.

 The origins of the LED, it can be argued - or suggested - goes back to 1907, in Marconi Labs but that would might be a bit of a reach.
 Its then that it was discovered that applying a low DC voltage to silicon crystal emitted a (very) small amount of light.
 In 1927 the first white paper on solid-state (non-filament like an LED) light emission was published.
 Then things kind of came to a standstill during a depression and a World War.
 It was in 1955 that an engineer working at RCA observed that some light could be emitted from an electrical diode (L.E.D., as an acronym for Light Emitting Diode).
 Fast-Forward to 1961, when engineers at Texas Instruments developed an infrared LED.
 It couldnt be seen by the human eye, technically, but it was there.
 In 1962, General Electric created the first visible-light LED.
 It was red.
 A bit dim by today's standards, yes - but it surely glowed.